-Its mission: to be the world’s leading advocate and provider of bespoke support to families, signpost to the best experts, raise awareness amongst the medical, healthcare, social care and teaching professions and fund research for treatments and ultimately cures.
+Its mission then: to be the world’s leading advocate and provider of bespoke support to families; signpost to the best experts; raise awareness amongst the medical, healthcare, social care and teaching professions; and fund research for treatments and ultimately cures.

 Metabolic Support UK’s work and reputation in delivering these objectives has spread from the UK to Europe and beyond.
 It is part of a worldwide collaborative network of groups and organisations, ensuring it is at the forefront of developments such as newborn screening and treatments.

-Metabolic Support UK continues to be committed to it’s vision of raising awareness and providing bespoke support to improve the lives of those affected by Inherited Metabolic Disorders, keeping Jen’s legacy alive.
+Today, Metabolic Support UK continues to be committed to its vision of raising awareness and providing bespoke support to improve the lives of those affected by Inherited Metabolic Disorders, keeping Jen’s legacy alive.